Taking the Temperature of Medical Website Design

 The medical facilities market has a a lot of similarities with the medical practitioners.
 In fact, it is often just be a matter of scale in most cases.
 A medical facility can be based around a hospital or a health system.
 This can be a much larger pool of doctors and much more administrative overhead.

 Since scale is a larger factor, there are some additional considerations:

 - Search features – Patients need to be able to look for doctors within the system.
 In addition, they may need to be able to filter by specialty, languages spoken, locations, or other taxonomies.

 - Patient engagement – Since personal interaction will be at a premium, medical facilities look for easy wins regarding patient attention.
 Feedback on visits, test result notifications, and other automated forms of engagement are often employed.
 A lot of these tie into a patient portal and, as mentioned previously, HIPAA compliance is a crucial element.

 The market that is most often overlooked is the medical device field.
 There are innovations in medical technology happening all the time.
 Whether it’s a new assistive device or a new method for presenting test results, you need a website to reach a larger audience and get funding.

 Medical devices have some extra complexity.
-Many medical devices aren’t sold directly to patients.
-Instead they have a B2B audience and they are sold to medical practitioners, hospitals, or healthcare systems.
+Many medical devices don’t sell directly to patients.
+Instead they have a B2B audience and they sell to medical practitioners, hospitals, or healthcare systems.
 This means the messaging and approach has to be handled in a different way than a traditional sale.
-Benefits have to be discussed, not only in terms of the features of the device, but also in terms of benefits to the larger organization.
+Benefits need discussion, not only in terms of the features of the device, but also in terms of benefits to the larger organization.